Share this Post

 Inspiration from Ruth Croft

-(The first–and probably most epic–example that comes to mind: pro runner Ruth Croft trained for, won and SET THE COURSE RECORD of CCC by UTMB while living and training in the flat city of Taipei, Taiwan!
-We were so inspired by this that she designed this training plan in collaboration with Vert.run.
+(The first–and probably most epic–example that comes to mind: pro runner Ruth Croft trained for, won and SET THE COURSE RECORD of CCC by UTMB while living and training in the flat city of Taipei, Taiwan!)

 Anyway, back to the point.
 In this article, we will explore why and how it’s possible to train for the hills…without the hills!